Interacting Quantum Observables: Categorical Algebra and Diagrammatics: Further group structure and the classical automorphisms

-The possibility for the classical points to act as automorphisms on the corresponding phase group gives rise to ``interference'' phenomena; this will be illustrated by the example of the quantum Fourier transform in Section~\ref{SEC:Applications}.
+The possibility that the classical points will act as automorphisms on the corresponding phase group gives rise to ``interference'' phenomena; this is illustrated by the example of the quantum Fourier transform of Section~\ref{Sec:QFT}.